 Advance planning by the person accountable is necessary to assure that no more than a ninety (90) day card supply should be ordered.
 If the project continues beyond that time frame, multiple incentive requests must be made to provide for a reasonable and timely accounting of funds.
 Accountability for the cards will be required by providing a list of recipients or research subjects within a ninety (90) day period.

 Unused incentive cards cannot be returned to the supplier.
 The person accountable should contact their Business Officer if there are any remaining cards left over at the end of the project.
-The Business Officer will process a journal to move the expenditure off of the project and to a college/departmental chart field string for appropriate documented use.
+If charged to a sponsored project (fund 20), the Business Officer will process a journal to move the expenditure off of the project and to a college/departmental chart field string for appropriate documented use.
 Departments must maintain internal controls over the cards and continue to document their use until they have all been expended.

 B. Incentive Card Procedure